 - Check for doneness at 6 hours.
 Check to see if the strawberries are still moist, juicy, or sticky.
 The strawberries should be done if they are leathery and pliable.

-After just a few days, I had dehydrated 3 cases of strawberries.
-My girls and I love having dehydrated strawberries available for snacking, mixing in with our granola, and adding to some trail mix.
+My kiddos and I love having dehydrated strawberries available for snacking, mixing in with our granola, and adding to some trail mix.
 I’m even thinking about making some other treats with the dehydrated strawberries.

 Have you ever dehydrated strawberries?
 What are your favorite ways to eat them?